-In our example, a potential buyer with a very large budget, who cares a lot about architecture and is looking to buy ASAP is a very strong lead, so we want to give the option to book a virtual tour immediately.
+In our example, a potential buyer with a very large budget who cares a lot about architecture and is looking to buy ASAP is a very strong lead, so we want to give the option to book a virtual tour immediately.

-Once you've set up all your statements, make sure to double-check there are no gaps in your conditions.
+Once you've set up all your statements, make sure to double-check that there are no gaps in your conditions.
 If you need more conditions, click + Add new condition.

 Lastly, under Otherwise, always jump to -> choose a default logic jump for this step if none of the above conditions are met.